top of page

 LIFESTYLE PLAN LIQUIDATION INFORMATION

-A. Reimbursement Liquidation
+1. Reimbursement Liquidation

-B. Fee Collection Liquidation
+2. Fee Collection Liquidation

-Plans which have no unpaid MEDICAL claims, but which do owe amounts for pharmacy claims, TPA fees, RMI Form 5500 fees, or other administrative fees, will receive a Fee Collection Liquidation invoice.
-A final liquidation report prepared by Verdegard outlining the owed plan expenses and a listing of the Plan’s bank account transactions since it was moved to Arizona Bank & Trust on July 1, 2021, will also be provided with this Fee Collection Liquidation invoice.
-Plan Sponsors who receive a Fee Collection Liquidation invoice have 30 days from the date of issuance to pay the relevant outstanding Plan expenses.
-Plan Sponsors can mail a check for payment of the amounts listed on their Fee Collection Liquidation invoice to:
+Plans which have no unpaid MEDICAL claims but which do owe amounts for pharmacy claims, TPA fees, RMI Form 5500 fees, or other administrative fees, received a Fee Collection Liquidation invoice.
+A final liquidation report prepared by Verdegard, which outlines the Plan’s outstanding expenses and which lists the Plan’s bank account transactions since the Plan’s monies were moved to Arizona Bank & Trust on July 1, 2021, was also provided with this Fee Collection Liquidation invoice.
+Employer Plan Sponsors should pay the party listed as owed directly for the fees owed to that party.

 Verdegard - Lifestyle